 What makes a robot a robot?
 How do they sense?
 How do they move?

-The Bureau of Lectures is proud to present an interactive journey from simple funny robots to complex (and super cute) humanoid robots.
-Explore the Science, Technology, Engineering, and Mathematics (STEM) concepts that bring robotics to life!
+The Bureau of Lectures is proud to bring you a brand new interactive journey from simple, funny robots to complex (and super cute) humanoid robots.
+Explore the Science, Technology, Engineering, and Mathematics (STEM) concepts that bring Robots to life!
 Your students will get to interact and assist with robots on the cutting edge of technology and then see the robots carry out their commands.
-This assembly also aligns to the “Next Generation Science Standards.”

 - Programming – How do robots “know” what to do?

 - Output/Motors – How can we turn electricity into motion, light, or other forms of energy?

 - Feedback Loops – Self correction is what robots uniquely do.